machal/cssmine-content/content/flexbox-reference.md

 #### Flex-flow - A Shorthand for Flex-direction and Flex-wrap

-let’s explain this in examples:
+Let’s explain this in examples:

 -   `flex-flow: row` – this is the default value.
 Items are placed in a single line and do not break.